WilliamLewww/Mustard/README.md

 | ------------- | ------------- |

 ## Release History
+- 1.6.3
+  - normalized particle effect with framerate
 - 1.6.2
   - fixed bug allowing players to leave the track in the starting area
   - changed the starting area layout